amirmakramkolta/storefront-backend/README.md

 ## thing to do first

 - run `npm i` to get all node modules
-- run `db-migrate up` to get all tables in database
 - create a .env file and put excect same variable name to not getting any errors during running the project
     * host
     * user